gopiram-sharma/Python-Polars-Monalisa-Painting/README.md

 # Mona Lisa Pixel Painter

-Render the famous Mona Lisa painting from a pre-generated Parquet pixel dataset, either directly in your **terminal** or on a **canvas window** using Matplotlib.
+Render the famous Mona Lisa painting from a pre-generated Parquet pixel dataset on a **canvas window** using Matplotlib.

 ---